Kiryl-Sadko/Java-RN-test-project/README.md

     # or
     yarn install
     ```
+3. **Important:** To connect the React Native app with the backend API, update the API endpoint in the `react-native-app/data/data.ts` file by setting the `IP_ADDRESS` variable to the address of your running backend API.
-3. Run the React Native application:
+4. Run the React Native application:
     ```bash
-    npx react-native run-android
-    # or
-    npx react-native run-ios
+    npx expo start
     ```
+5. Follow the instructions in the terminal to launch the app on the Android, IOS or Web

-## Running the Application
+## Notes
-- **Backend:** The API should now be running on `http://localhost:8080` (or the configured port).
+- The backend API is self-contained with an H2 database and pre-initialized data.
-- **Mobile:** Launch the app on your emulator/device.
-Ensure that the mobile app is configured to connect to your backend API endpoint.
+- The mobile app requires updating the `react-native-app/data/data.ts` file with the correct backend API endpoint.